 5 Ways to Formulate the Research Problem

-Before you get started with any form of market research its important that you understand what a research problem is and how to formulate one.
+Before you get started with any form of market research it’s important that you understand what a marketing research problem is and how to formulate one.
 Once you understand the problem you are researching you can start creating research surveys for free with Qualtrics.

 A research problem is a definite or clear expression [statement] about an area of concern, a condition to be improved upon, a difficulty to be eliminated, or a troubling question that exists in scholarly literature, in theory, or within existing practice that points to a need for meaningful understanding and deliberate investigation.
 A research problem does not state how to do something, offer a vague or broad proposition, or present a value question.